04 June 2015

-Tonight I wish to discuss public transport, specifically train services, in relatively broad terms.
-Public transport options, or lack thereof, are a major concern for the Blue Mountains community.
+Ms TRISH DOYLE (Blue Mountains): Tonight I will discuss public transport, specifically train services, in relatively broad terms.
+Public transport options or the lack thereof are a major concern for the Blue Mountains community.
 The last revision of and changes to the Blue Mountains timetable took place in October 2013 without consultation with the community.
 It is not good enough.
 Public transport impacts on every aspect of life in the mountains for many people.
-We are a series of villages spread across a ridge line, and the train network is integral to our moving about.
+With a series of villages spread across a ridge line the train network is integral to people moving about.

-Consider this: On most days 59 per cent of Blue Mountains residents leave the area to commute and work in Sydney, the Central West or surrounds.
+On most days 59 per cent of Blue Mountains residents leave the area to commute to and work in Sydney, the Central West or surrounds.
 Our travelling workforce is faced with two choices to get to and from work.
-They either travel in their cars, which can take hours on congested roads and is stressful and environmentally unfriendly, or they journey by train—a good choice for the environment and, in theory, the stress-free choice given our train network should offer a high level of certainty that people can travel safely, comfortably and arrive on time.
+They either travel in their cars, which can take hours on congested roads and it is stressful and environmentally unfriendly, or they journey by train—a good choice for the environment and, in theory, the stress-free choice, given that our train network should offer a high level of certainty that people can travel safely, comfortably and arrive on time.

 Currently the trains servicing the Blue Mountains are prone to breakdowns—more breakdowns than ever before—and they are crammed.
 Trains have only four carriages, a cut from the previous eight, and they are old and run down.
 Maintenance of trains and our network is not the strength of this Government.
-During a particularly bad rain storm earlier this year, a train packed with Blue Mountains commuters broke down not far from where I live, between Lawson and Bullaburra, not for 10 minutes but for more than an hour.
-As if this were not nightmare enough, the trains leaked, and water poured down the sides and from the roofline, leaving commuters stranded in the dark and wet.
+During a particularly bad rainstorm earlier this year, a train packed with Blue Mountains commuters broke down not far from where I live, between Lawson and Bullaburra, not for 10 minutes but for more than an hour.
+As if this were not enough of a nightmare, the trains leaked and water poured down the sides and from the roofline, leaving commuters stranded in the dark and wet.
 Our trains should be reliable, they should be regular and, in 2015, they should be waterproof.

 The train timetable for the Blue Mountains needs a significant overhaul.
 I will be working to ensure the voice of our residents is heard and listened to during the yearly review process.
 Most specifically I will be arguing strongly for the Westmead stop to be reinstated on our daily timetable.
 "Mind the Gap: A Report into the Upper Blue Mountains Train Timetable", prepared by Blackheath Area Neighbourhood Centre and The Getting Around in Community Project, which is based at Mid Mountains Neighbourhood Centre, indicate that the upper Blue Mountains needs, at the very least, an hourly train service in both directions.

 Let us consider a mother living in Mount Victoria who needs to go to the chemist in Blackheath with two young children in tow.
 She has a 20-minute turnaround to purchase urgent medication from the chemist and get back to the station for her return trip.
 A missed train means waiting for two hours for the next train.
-Let us consider the fact she has two small children so, presumably, has need for a pram.
-Depending on which station you are near, accessing the station can be impossible if you are in need of a wheelchair, have a disability, are using a bicycle, have luggage or are using a pram.
+Let us consider the fact that she has two small children so, presumably, has need for a pram.
+Depending on which station you are near, accessing the station can be impossible if one is in need of a wheelchair, has a disability, is using a bicycle, has luggage or is using a pram.

-Most of our most popular train stations are only accessible via a long set of steps.
-When you do make it onto the train, a general problem for most passengers is the lack of storage and space, and access to the main carriage.
+A number of our most popular train stations are accessible only via a long set of steps.
+When one makes it onto the train, a general problem for most passengers is the lack of storage and space, and access to the main carriage.
 We need to ensure access to our trains.
 The lack of visible security and cuts to security guards on the trains, leaving many passengers feeling vulnerable, are some of the issues I intend to raise in this place on behalf of the Blue Mountains community relative to the large problems that need addressing with public transport.